denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 ## Choice between flexibility and simplicity

 The arg types declaring in-advance solution will work in many cases, not all variadic functions accept a variety of types like _printf_.
 However, the downside is the absence of flexibility.
-So, it's either a choice between flexibility or simplicity, pick one.
 By sacrificing the flexibility we would have to turn variadic args into mostly named args, like in the case of _println_ and _printf_:
 ```java
 int println(String str, String name int age) throws Throwable {
     FunctionDescriptor printfDescriptor =